 He loved wearing the gloves.
 He wore them non-stop for 3 months.
 I could not buy just any old glove with a mixed fabric material.
 The material had to be cotton.
 It had to breathe.
 His hands got sweaty from wearing the poly-fabric gloves and he did not have the will to explain this to me.

 I finally got his gloves off of him to find his skin peeling .
-This upset me greatly, I was not going to sit by and let this phobia he had hurt him so I changed gloves.
+I was not going to sit by and let this phobia he had hurt him so I changed gloves.
 I realized the material used to make the gloves was making his hands sweaty.
-Boy oh boy, was it hard to find cotton gloves.
-In an effort to dry wet gloves we used a blow dryer, this had a warming effect on the glove also.
+It was impossible to find cotton gloves anywhere.
+In an effort to dry wet gloves we used a blow dryer.
+(I’m starting to dig another hole unbeknownst to me!
+O.C.D. routines were rearing up it’s head).
+The hair dryer had a warming effect on the glove also.
 It seems that he also thought he had horrible hands possibly because they felt extra sensitive.
 An extra teacher was called in at the time to help him understand how he was feeling.
 Constant wear of gloves poses a few problems when it comes to washing the darned things.

-I didn’t understand what was happenning only that I wanted him to be comfortable, Then it seemed to occur that because it had grown cold during the winter months that the gloves had to be warm when he put them on, so they were dried in a certain section of the house before he put them on to go to school.
+I didn’t understand what was happening only that I wanted him to be comfortable.
+Then it seemed to occur that because it had grown cold during the winter months that the gloves had to be warm when he put them on.
+They were dried in a certain section of the house before he put them on to go to school.
+(Another localised routine).
 This went on for quite some time or there would be loud protestations from Junior.
-Well, requests to dry the socks started happenning at school, when he was due to come home from school, and the hair dryer – oh the hair dryer!
+Well, requests to dry the socks started happening at school!
+The hair dryer – oh the hair dryer!
 I just determined I would not put up with it any more and I told him that I was not going to do it any more.
-He screamed and shouted at me about it because I wasn’t, I guess, assisting the set routine.
-I did not want him to stop using his hands so we started on the path of challenging him to work his hands and fingers on the piano.
-Hopefully music will do the trick.
+He screamed and shouted at me.
+I feel defeated.
+I decided not to assist the set routine.